francescofreni/adaXT/README.md

 This is a **modified version** of [adaXT](https://github.com/NiklasPfister/adaXT) by [NiklasPfister](https://github.com/NiklasPfister), licensed under the BSD 3-Clause License.

-Modifications have been made by [Francesco Freni](https://github.com/francescofreni) to support Minimax Random Forest for Distribution Generalization.
+Modifications have been made by [Francesco Freni](https://github.com/francescofreni) to support MaxRM Random Forest for Distribution Generalization.

 See the LICENSE file for details.